Compassion Crossing Academy/Hospice Staff Training Bundle

 • Bundle

-Practical.
-On-demand hospice training for nurses and full IDT.
-Improve assessment of plateaus, select the appropriate level of care during symptom crises, and present SBAR updates.
-Strengthen documentation of decline and medical necessity with practical language that supports compliance across settings and diagnoses.
-Includes case scenarios and documentation phrases to avoid in audits.
+Practical, on-demand hospice training for nurses and the full IDT improves assessment skills, helps select care levels during crises, and teaches SBAR communication.
+It emphasizes better documentation of decline and medical necessity with compliant language, includes case scenarios, and offers documentation phrases to avoid during audits.

 Hospice Documentation and Level of Care Decisions, Made Clear